-Immediately; a website visitor knows what to expect from The Wall, with the straightforward headline greeting ‘Bootcamp Meets Stadium Cycling’.
+A website visitor immediately knows what to expect from The Wall, with the straightforward headline greeting ‘Bootcamp Meets Stadium Cycling.’
 Navigation is clearly set out, with the blocked white bar making it stand out separately from the rest of the information on the page.
 The Wall depicts its contact information exceptionally well.
 Social media links are clear and easy to find at the top of the page.
-But most importantly; the gym’s contact number is right there in front of the user making it easy for them to get in touch before losing interest.
+But most importantly, the gym’s contact number is right there in front of the user, making it easy for them to get in touch before losing interest.

 Website link: https://www.1rebel.co.uk/

 1Rebel uses video for their website’s background, which is a great way to give visitors an insight into what to expect from your classes.
 The top panel of navigation is a clever CTA dedicated to prompting visitors to book and buy classes, while on the main page of the site users can find out more information on each class.
 As a studio, 1Rebel prides itself on giving members a one of a kind workout experience set to playlists specially curated by their trainers.
 With this, it’s a nice touch that visitors can get a taste of the action and engage with the brand by accessing a 1Rebel playlist through Spotify in the bottom right of the page.

 13. Prevail Boxing

 LA’s premier boxing studio has a sleek and straightforward website.
 The homepage is a clickable still image that is actually an embedded YouTube video.
 The video depicts real in-class footage, so straight away, potential members can see what to expect.
 This is a great technique to get visitors to dive in and engage with your site.

 More information on each class is available through the links at the top of the place and links to pricing, class bookings, the trainers, and an online store.
 This website is a perfect example of simplicity and sleek design well-done.